Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number: Results and Discussion

 \begin{Figure}

 \end{Figure}

 Next, we employ the simulation tool to comparatively explore the propulsive forces of the two types of systems -- single-flagellated and multi-flagellated.
-Figure \ref{singlecompare}.b shows the non-dimensionalized propulsive force as a function of total angular velocity at three different values of pitch for both the single-flagellated and multi-flagellated cases.
+Fig.~\ref{singlecompare}.b shows the nondimensionalized propulsive force as a function of total angular velocity at three different pitch values for both the single-flagellated and multi-flagellated cases.
 Propulsive force is defined as the $x$-component (direction of motion of the robot) of the force exerted on the head (\textbf{Eq.
-15, Supplementary methods section S2}).
+15, Supplementary methods section S3}).
 The propulsive force for the multi-flagellated robot was divided by the number of flagella.
-The propulsive force generated by the robot is small (on the order of $10^{-3}$ N), which makes it difficult to experimentally measure.
-Our robotic platform does not have a force sensor and, therefore, we use simulations to analyze the propulsive force and efficiency of the soft robot.
+The propulsive force generated by the robot is small (on the order of $10^{-3}$ N), which makes it difficult to measure experimentally.
+Our robotic platform does not have a force sensor; therefore, we use simulations to analyze the propulsive force and efficiency of the soft robot.
 The trend is qualitatively different between the two cases.
-For single-flagellated robot buckles at a critical angular velocity (indicated by star symbols) and its propulsive force dramatically drops at that point.
-Multi-flagellated robot does not exhibit buckling behavior even at larger angular velocities; the flagella bundle instead.
-A point of note is the relatively larger propulsive force per flagellum in the single-flagellated robot prior to buckling than the multi-flagellated robot.
-The propulsive force depends on the deformed shape of the flagella and this shape differs between the single-flagellated case (no bundling, only buckling) and multi-flagellated case (prominent bundling).
-However, beyond the critical threshold for buckling in a single-flagellated robot, the propulsive force is larger in the multi-flagellated system.
-In short, single-flagellated robot generates larger propulsive force per flagellum; however, its propulsion is limited by an instability.
+For single-flagellated robot buckles at a critical angular velocity (indicated by star symbols), and its propulsive force dramatically drops at that point.
+The multi-flagellated robot does not exhibit buckling behavior even at larger angular velocities; the flagella bundle instead.
+Even though the computational simulation cannot accurately account for the physical friction, Fig.~\ref{singlecompare}.b shows that buckling for multi-flagellated mechanism is not purely hydrodynamic interactions unlike the single flagellated mechanism~\cite{kim2004hydrodynamic}.
+A point of note is the relatively larger propulsive force per flagellum in the single-flagellated robot prior to buckling than in the multi-flagellated robot.
+The propulsive force depends on the deformed shape of the flagella, and this shape differs between the single-flagellated case (no bundling, only buckling) and the multi-flagellated case (prominent bundling).
+However, the propulsive force is larger in the multi-flagellated system beyond the critical threshold for buckling in a single-flagellated robot.
+In short, a single-flagellated robot generates a larger propulsive force per flagellum; however, its propulsion is limited by instability.
 The non-monotonic dependence of propulsion force on the geometry of the flagella (pitch) is observed in the multi-flagellated case.
 The robot with $\bar \lambda=5$ generates the largest force and $\bar \lambda=7$ generates the least; $\bar \lambda=9$ falls in between.
 In contrast, a single-flagellated robot generates more propulsion as the pitch decreases.
 However, this observation is true only for the range of parameters explored in this study.
-Prior works~\cite{Rodenborn2013} show non-monotonic dependence of propulsion on the pitch of the flagellum; however, the flagellum was assumed to be rigid. \begin{Figure}
+Prior works~\cite{Rodenborn2013} show non-monotonic dependence of propulsion on the pitch of the flagellum; however, the flagellum was assumed to be rigid.